DDvO/SolBatSim/README.md

 The home automation software [Home Assistant](https://www.home-assistant.io/), which may continuously run on a micro controller or a home server.
-With the definitions in [this YAML configuration file](configuration.yaml), it can produce both a per-minute load and PV power profile and a per-second protocol, which may be post-processed with the following Perl script.
+With the definitions in [this YAML configuration file](configuration.yaml), it can produce a per-minute load and PV power profile as well as a per-second protocol in CSV format, which may be post-processed by the following Perl script.
+Moreover, it can produce a CSV file with one line per hour containing the time the energy consumed, produced, own use, balance, imported and exported, each of which accumulated during the given hour from the power balance and any PV input.

 [This Perl script](3em_data_collect.pl) gathers the status data reported each second by a Shelly (Pro) 3EM energy meter.\